grt192/GRT2022/WRITEUP.md

 ball intended to be scored needed to wait for `HIGH_TOLERANCE`.

 An issue with thresholding was lack of testing time.
 During Monterey, many shots we took were waiting forever for too-tight tolerances and had to be forced.
-We repeatedly blanket-increased the tolerances in response without the time to test if a ball fired when the flywheel was 150 RPM off would still make it in the hub. [...]
+In the pit, we repeatedly blanket-increased the tolerances in response without the time to test if a ball fired when the flywheel was 150 RPM off would still make it in the hub.
+Though most of our inaccuracy at SVR can be attributed to bugs with vision hub detection, thresholding might have played a part too.

 ### Turret Mode and Rejection
 `TurretSubsystem` maintains a `mode` enum representing what mode it is in and how it should behave.